Introduction to Ecommerce

 Using a separate CMS to manage content helps keep public content and business tasks better organised.

-Connecting mobile apps to your ecommerce CMS lets you reach more customers and give them a smooth shopping experience across phones, tablets, and other devices.
+Connecting mobile apps to your ecommerce CMS lets you reach more customers and give them a smooth shopping experience across phones, tablets and other devices.

-Many businesses prefer using WordPress for ecommerce because it’s flexible, has many useful plugins, and makes it easy to combine content marketing with online selling.
+Many businesses prefer using WordPress for ecommerce because it’s flexible, has many useful plugins and makes it easy to combine content marketing with online selling.Choosing the right ecommerce CMS is key to sales, customer experience and content management.

-Businesses often look for platforms that allow a lot of customisation so they can design their store to match their brand.
+Businesses look for platforms that allow a lot of customisation so they can design their store to match their brand.

 A good ecommerce platform also comes with built-in SEO tools to help your site show up in search engines and bring in more visitors.

-Scalability is also important—your ecommerce platform should grow with your business and handle more products and customers over time.
+Scalability is important—your ecommerce platform should grow with your business and handle more products and customers over time.

-In the end, choosing the right ecommerce platform helps your business offer a great shopping experience and compete strongly in the online market.
+In the end choosing the right ecommerce platform helps your business offer a great shopping experience and compete strongly in the online market.

 Ease of Use

-An easy-to-use CMS is important for ecommerce businesses because it helps with quick and simple content creation and management.
+An easy to use CMS is important for ecommerce businesses because it helps with quick and simple content creation and management.

-Drag-and-drop tools and WYSIWYG editors let people without technical skills update content and build landing pages easily.
+Drag and drop tools and WYSIWYG editors let people without technical skills update content and build landing pages easily.

-A headless CMS gives ecommerce businesses more flexibility by separating content from the front-end design.
+A headless CMS gives ecommerce businesses more flexibility by separating content from the front end design.

-This setup makes it easier to connect with different platforms, improves the user experience, and makes updating content simpler for both online stores and marketing efforts.
+This setup makes it easier to connect with different platforms, improves the user experience and makes updating content simpler for both online stores and marketing efforts.

 SEO-Friendly Features

-Search engine optimisation is critical for ecommerce sites, as it affects search engine visibility and organic traffic.
+Search engine optimisation is critical for ecommerce sites as it affects search engine visibility and organic traffic.

 66% of consumers prefer to shop online.
-Between 2019 and 2023, the number of eCommerce sites worldwide surged from 9.2 million to 26.5 million.
+Between 2019 and 2023 the number of eCommerce sites worldwide surged from 9.2 million to 26.5 million.

 20% of businesses fail because their competitors outperform them.
 Omnichannel eCommerce requires a CMS that allows content to be delivered consistently across different channels.